 Take care of your body and stop eating processed junk food.
 Heart disease has exploded in frequency because of the standard American diet.
-According to U.S. Department of Agriculture estimates, 32 percent of our calories comes from animal foods, 57 percent from processed plant foods, and only 11 percent from whole grains, beans, fruits, vegetables, and nuts.1 We are filling up with artery-clogging foods!
+The U.S. Department of Agriculture estimates 32 percent of our calories come from animal foods, 57 percent from processed plant foods, and only 11 percent from whole grains, beans, fruits, vegetables and nuts.1 We are filling up with artery-clogging foods!
 Plant-based foods are essential to healing the body and protecting the heart.
 Dr. Kahn suggests eating five to six servings a day of whole food plant sources.
 He enjoys plenty of fruits and vegetables, whole grains, peas, beans, and lentils.

-It blows my mind that people still smoke; but they do.
-34.3 million people, in fact.2 If you choose to take just one heart-healthy tip, don’t smoke.
-That will prevent heart attack.
+It blows my mind that people still smoke, but they do; 34.3 million people, in fact.2 If you choose to take just one heart-healthy tip, don’t smoke.
+That will prevent a heart attack.

 Keeping an optimal body weight is critical to heart health.
 This can be a challenge if you’re on a standard American diet.
 BMI is a better indicator of a healthy weight than just the measurement of weight alone.
 Dr. Khan recommends your BMI goal be 20-25.

-Dr. Kahn enjoys home workouts because it is more time efficient for him.
-One day he will do 15 minutes of yoga, followed by 15 minutes of high intensity cardio.
+Dr. Kahn enjoys home workouts because it is more time-efficient for him.
+One day he will do 15 minutes of yoga, followed by 15 minutes of high-intensity cardio.
 He will mix it up the following day with 15 minutes of yoga and heavy weights.
-When weather permits, he gets in touch with nature and head to the lake with a paddleboard or kayak.
-Exercise and nature adds an element of blood pressure control and just appreciation for life.
+When weather permits, he gets in touch with nature and heads to the lake with a paddleboard or kayak.
+Exercise and nature add an element of blood pressure control and just appreciation for life.

 If you’ve got some risk in your life, get it checked.
 Don’t wait, get it checked.
-Dr. Kahn informs that with advanced blood work you can detect heart disease ten years before you have an emergency bypass, heart attack or stent.
+Dr. Kahn informs that with advanced blood work you can detect heart disease 10 years before you have an emergency bypass, heart attack or stent.
 Do you know what, not just your cholesterol, but your advanced cholesterol numbers are?
-Do you know your three month blood sugar, your hemoglobin A1C?
+Do you know your three-month blood sugar, your hemoglobin A1C?
 Do you know your inflammation, your high sensitivity C-reactive protein?
-Do you know your homocystine level, your lipoprotein A, your vitamin D?
+Do you know your homocysteine level, your lipoprotein A, your vitamin D?
 Visit Dr. Kahn’s website to find out what lab tests to ask your doctor for.

 There is also a powerful documentary on why these tests are so important, called The Widowmaker.

-We also have a difficult food chain in this country in terms of trying to eat healthy and avoid chemicals and dyes and antibiotics.
-We’ve got air pollution, we’ve got water that might have lead and fluoride and other things in it that may not always be as healthy.
-These chemicals are in our body and Dr. Kahn has learned that one way to get them is to sweat profusely, and that an infrared sauna is more efficient than even exercise at promoting a sort of detoxification.
+We also have a difficult food chain in this country in terms of trying to eat healthily and avoid chemicals, dyes and antibiotics.
+We’ve got air pollution; we’ve got water that might have lead and fluoride and other things in it that may not always be as healthy.
+These chemicals are in our body and Dr. Kahn has learned that one way to get rid of them is to sweat profusely and that an infrared sauna is more efficient than even exercise at promoting a sort of detoxification.
 That is really a serious issue for general health, for weight control, for feeling your energetic best during the day.

 At the Kahn Center in Detroit, MI, they do not try to manage disease.
 They try to reverse it.
 An infrared sauna is just one of the great tools in his toolbox to facilitate that.